-Florida International University’s School of Interior Architecture department held a photography contest for the students enrolled in the program.
+Florida International University’s Interior Architecture department held a photography contest for the students enrolled in the program.
 The contest was proposed by department chair, Janine King, who thought of a way for students to become more proactive and involved, “I wanted to create an outlet for students to submit engaging, original content that portrayed their daily life in the program”.

 The contest began on September 8th and submissions were due by October 25th, 2016.
-Three students were chosen by the department chair and were awarded cash prizes by the School of Interior Architecture.
+Three students were chosen by the department chair and were awarded cash prizes by the Department of Interior Architecture.
 The first prize winner received $200 for their entry; the second, $100 and the third place prize was $50.

 The themed contest required students to prove their enrollment in architecture classes and submit pictures that portrayed their ‘Studio Life’.
 “As a Freshman, I was looking for ways to become more involved with the program so I thought this contest was a cool opportunity for me,” said Samantha de las Traviesas, the 3nd place winner.

 Below, the winners explained what ‘Studio Life’ means to them and why those they choose this program: